RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/OSM-Workshop.md

    *

 ### Additional Resources:
+#### Learn about OSM Tools
+  -  Start with [MapGive](http://wwww.mapgive.state.gov), and watch the [Why you should map](http://mapgive.state.gov/why-map/) video.
+Follow the instructions on the [Learn to map](http://mapgive.state.gov/learn-to-map/) webpage to create an OpenStreetMap account.
+  - Learn how to edit OSM using the iD Editor- Follow along with the MapGive [Learn how to map in OpenStreetMap](http://mapgive.state.gov/learn-to-map/) video (11 minutes), or follow along with this succint tutorial from [learnOSM.org](http://learnosm.org/en/editing/id-editor/).

 #### OpenStreetMap Community Communication Channels
   - Talk directly to other mappers in realtime using IRC
-  - Join and post messages to email listservs
+  - Join and post messages to email listservs, [OSM mailing lists](http://wiki.openstreetmap.org/wiki/Mailing_lists)
   - Follow OSM leaders on Twitter
   - Watch presentations from previous OpenStreetMap conferences
   - Organize or attend a local #mapathon